-As a fractional privacy engineer working with development teams, I often get called in after the fact.
-A feature has been built, it's ready to ship, and suddenly someone realizes there might be a privacy problem.
-The scramble that follows is never fun for anyone involved.
+As a fractional privacy engineer working with development teams, I get called in after features are built and ready to ship, only to discover potential privacy problems.
+The scramble that follows creates challenges for everyone involved.

-The good news is that there are clear red flags that should signal to your team that it's time to loop in privacy expertise.
-If you catch these early, you can save yourself from costly redesigns, delayed releases, or worse: regulatory complaints and fines.
+The good news is that there are clear red flags that signal when it is time to involve privacy expertise.
+Catching these early prevents costly redesigns, delayed releases, and regulatory complaints or fines.

 Red Flag #1: You're Collecting New Types of Information

-This is your cue to conduct a risk assessment or privacy impact assessment.
-Different types of data carry different levels of sensitivity and risk.
-Health information, financial data, location history, and behavioral patterns all come with heightened obligations under most privacy laws.
+Different data types carry different sensitivity levels.
+Health information, financial data, location history, and behavioural patterns all come with heightened obligations under most privacy laws.
+A proper assessment done early reveals gaps in your consent mechanisms or transparency practices before they become problems in production.

 Red Flag #2: You're Joining or Combining Datasets